felix-clark/ndarray-glm/README.md

 sudo apt update && sudo apt install gfortran libblas-dev
 ```

-To use the OpenBLAS backend, install also `libopenblas-dev` and use this crate with the "openblas-src" feature.
+To use the OpenBLAS backend, install also `libopenblas-dev` and use this crate with the
+"openblas-static" feature.

 ## Example